-Central to upper-echelon theory (Hambrick and Mason, 1984, p.
+Central to upper echelons theory (Hambrick and Mason, 1984, p.
 195) is an implicit assumption that selective perception (Dearborn and Simon, 1958) and bounded rationality (Simon, 1957) are at play.
 At the time of writing upper echelons theory (Hambrick and Mason, 1984) the seminal work on selective perception was Dearborn and Simon's (1958) supporting research.
-However subsequent replication studies have found little support for the theory of selective perception (Beyer et al., 1997; Waller et al., 1995; Walsh, 1988) and some doubt has been cast on the original findings of Dearborn and Simon (Walsh, 1988).
-Others have also raised concerns in relation to the instrumental nature of strategic leadership research (Lawrence, 1997) with some even going as far as calling for a moratorium on the use of demographic variables as proxies for psychological constructs (Boal and Hooijberg, 2001, p.
+However, subsequent replication studies have found little support for the theory of selective perception (Beyer, Chattopadhyay, George, Glick, Ogilvie and Pugliese, 1997; Waller, Huber and Glick, 1995; Walsh, 1988) and some doubt has been cast on the original findings of Dearborn and Simon (Walsh, 1988).
+Others have raised different concerns in relation to the instrumental nature of strategic leadership research (Lawrence, 1997) with several even going as far as calling for a moratorium on the use of demographic variables as proxies for psychological constructs (Boal and Hooijberg, 2001, p.
 523; Markóczy, 1997; Priem et al., 1999).

-Researchers must remain cautious to observe prior work which shows that while demographic characteristics have proved to be good predictors in macro organisational studies, the results are less than conclusive when used in more micro studies that deal with specific cognitive characteristics (see Table I below).
-While we know that demographic characteristics do matter to firm performance, we know little about how they matter.
+Researchers must remain cautious to observe prior work which shows that while demographic characteristics have proved to be good predictors in macro organizational studies, the results are less than conclusive when used in more micro studies that deal with specific cognitive characteristics (see Table I below).
+While we know that demographic characteristics do matter to firm performance, we still know little about how they matter.